tbrowder/FontFactory-TT/README.md

       p     Pocus.ttf     /some/dir   my favorite sans serif font s     Scroll.otf    /some/dir   best for Jewish calendars

 Note the fields **alias**, **font-name**, and **location** (parent directory) are required.
 The **alias** is some key you want to use to refer to that font.
 (This directory will be searched before the system fonts list and its alias will override any identical system font alias.)
-The **font-name** **must** include the suffix ('.otf', '.ttf', or '.t1').
+The **font-name** **must** include the suffix ('.otf' or '.ttf').
 The **notes** field is optional.

 DESCRIPTION
 ===========

-**FontFactory** is a Unicode font factory similar to `FontFactory::Type1`, but using *TrueType*, *OpenType*, and *Type 1* fonts.
+**FontFactory** is a Unicode font factory similar to `FontFactory::Type1`, but using *TrueType* and *OpenType* fonts.
 It provides functions to ease using Unicode fonts with *PDF-generating* modules.
-It does that by defining a font class (`class Font::Factory::DocFont` that includes a specific font face and size along with functions emulating many of those found in `Font::AFM`.
+It does that by defining a font class (`FontFactory::DocFont` that includes a specific font face and size along with functions emulating many of those found in `Font::AFM`.

+If the user has some PostScript Type 1 fonts he or she wants to use, they may be converted to OpenType using the author's **FontConverter** module.

 The functions permit the user to completely describe his or her desired page layout before placing it on a PDF page of the intended size.
+Of course the metrics and layout could be used with any other typesetting program with suitable filters.
+File an issue if you are interested in such.

 Typical work flow with its current capability
 ---------------------------------------------